 The Black Diamond Along the Canal

-We met up with fashion and food stylist Mette Mortensen in Jægersborggade earlier in the day, for the mandatory glass of wine at Manfreds.
-Since we had such a good time together we decided to continue our journey to Søren K – which is one of 10 new places you need to know in Copenhagen.
-After the girls changed their outfit that is … Luckily, we stayed at hotel Copenhagen Island, which is along the same canal stretch as the Black Diamond.
+We were staying at hotel Copenhagen Island during this trip, which happened to be along the same canal stretch as the Black Diamond.
 The building’s nickname is a reference to the irregular angles, prismatic shape, and the polished black granite exterior.
 It was designed by Danish architects Schmidt Hammer Lassen and completed in 1999, along with the restaurant that is named after the Danish philosopher Søren Kierkegaard.

 Great Value for Money Both for Lunch and Dinner